dropseed/django-importmap/README.md

 # settings.py
 INSTALLED_APPS = [
     ...
-    'importmap',
+    "importmap",
 ]
 ```

-### 2. Create a `importmap.toml` file
+### 2. Create an `importmap.toml` file

 This should live next to your `manage.py` file.
 Here you'll add a list of "packages" you want to use.

-The "name" can be anything, but should probably be the same as what it would be if you did `npm install`.
+The "name" can be anything, but should probably be the same as what it you would import from in typical bundling setups (i.e. `import React from "react"`).

 The "source" will get passed on to the [jspm.org generator](https://jspm.org/docs/api#install), but is basically the `<npm package>@<version>` you want to use.